Martingale Representation in the Enlargement of the Filtration Generated by a Point Process: Introduction

-Another important (and more general than the PRP) martingale representation theorem is the so called \emph{weak} representation property (from now on WRP) (see \cite[Definition 13.13]{HWY92}).
-The propagation of the WRP to the progressive enlargement $\Gbb$ of $\Fbb$ by a random time $\tau$ has been established in \cite[Theorem 5.3]{DT19} under the assumptions of the immersion property and the avoidance of $\Fbb$-stopping times.
+Another important (and more general than the PRP) martingale representation theorem is the so called \emph{weak} representation property\footnote{The WRP is a representation of martingales as a sum of a stochastic integral of a predictable process with respect to a continuous local martingale plus a stochastic integral of a predictable function with respect to a compensated random measure, see \cite[Definition III.4.22]{JS00}.} (from now on WRP).

-If the filtration $\Gbb$ is obtained by $\Fbb$ by adding a \emph{whole process} and not only a random time, the propagation of martingale representation theorems to $\Gbb$ has been up to now very little studied and all the existing results make use of independence assumptions.
+The propagation of the WRP to the progressive enlargement by a honest time $\tau$ has been established in \cite{ba:sf} by Barlow (see Theorem 6.1 therein).
+More recently, under the immersion and the avoidance assumptions on $\tau$, the propagation of the WRP to $\Gbb$ has been established in Di Tella \cite{DT19} (see Theorem 5.3 therein).

-For example, in \cite{X93}, Xue considered two semimartingales $X$ and $Y$ possessing the WRP each in its own filtration and, under the assumptions of the independence and the quasi-left continuity of $X$ and $Y$, the author shows that the WRP propagates to $\Gbb$, the smallest right-continuous filtration with respect to which both $X$ and $Y$ are adapted.
+If $\Fbb$ is progressively enlarged to $\Gbb$ by a \emph{whole process} instead of a random time, the propagation of martingale representation theorems to $\Gbb$ has been very little studied and all the existing results make use of independence assumptions.

+For example, in \cite{X93}, Xue considered two semimartingales $X$ and $Y$ possessing the WRP each in its own filtration and, under the assumptions of the independence and the quasi-left continuity of $X$ and $Y$, the author shows that the WRP propagates to $\Gbb$.
 Similarly, in \cite{CT16}, Calzolari and Torti consider two local martingales $M$ and $N$ possessing the PRP each in its own filtration and then they study the propagation of the PRP to $\Gbb$.
-The assumptions in \cite{CT16} imply that $M$ and $N$ are independent and that $\Gscr_0$ is trivial.
-In \cite{CT16} it is also shown that the multiplicity of $\Gbb$ is, in general, equal to three.
+The assumptions in \cite{CT16} imply that $M$ and $N$ are independent (at least under an equivalent measure).
+In \cite{CT16} it is also shown that the multiplicity of $\Gbb$ is, in general, less than or equal to three.
 In \cite{CT19}, the results of \cite{CT16} are generalized to multidimensional martingales $M$ and $N$.
+A work-in-progress about the multiplicity of $\Gbb$ in this context is Calzolari and Torti \cite{CT17}.
+A more detailed comparison between the existing literature and our results is postponed after the proof of Theorem \ref{thm:wrp.srp} below.